Silvia-Mutete2/Health-Care/README.md

 ## Live link
 ## Known Bugs
+The image on the home section is taking a bit of time to load.

 ## Technologies Used
 This website has been created using HTML,CSS and JavaScript.
 Visual Studio Code to run the codes and terminal to run git commands.